 Deciding whether now is the right time to buy a house is a big decision.
 Should you buy now or wait?
-We look at all the factors to weigh up, whether you’re a first time buyer or a homeowner planning your next move.
+We assess the factors to weigh up, whether you’re a first time buyer or homeowner planning your next move.

 The length of time you plan to stay in your home is important for a number of reasons including: